-Janie Huddleston is the Director of the Quality Improvement Center for Research-Based Infant-Toddler Court Teams at ZERO TO THREE.
+Janie Huddleston is the Director of the Quality Improvement Center for Research-Based Infant-Toddler Court Teams (QIC-CT) at ZERO TO THREE.